harp-tech/protocol/SynchronizationClock.md

 ## Serial Interface

 The Harp Synchronization Clock is a serial communication protocol for relaying time information over RS-232.
-Each message transmits the current timestamp, in whole seconds.
+Each message transmits the current time, in whole seconds.
 The transmission of the last byte in each message is used as a synchronization signal, allowing Harp devices to align their clocks with sub-millisecond accuracy.

 ### Baud Rate